zettrik/ring_the_bell/README.md

 it to the esp32.

 * gamepad.ino
+  * connects to wifi AP
   * recieves time from local ntp server
   * recieves commands from gamecontrolmaster
     * game states
     * ntp resync
   * animates button colors
   * sends button states to master

+Remember you have to recompile the firmware and flash it again on all gamepads after making changes to your wifi or network setup.

 #### Flashing the Firmware
 Easiest way of flashing is by using the Arduino IDE.
 Enhance it with the software from